Igor Bancer: Back to Poland

-In October of 2022, after years of repression from the regime of Alexander Lukashenko, Igor Bancer moved to Poland and his band Mister X regrouped there with a new lineup not long after; they were active in Warsaw, which became a refuge for many Belarusian dissidents and activists who had to flee their homes amidst the protests.
+In October 2022, after years of repression from the regime of Alexander Lukashenko, Igor Bancer moved to Poland and his band Mister X regrouped there with a new lineup not long after; they were active in Warsaw, which became a refuge for many Belarusian dissidents and activists who had to flee their homes amidst the protests.
 On 27 April 2023, Bancer was detained by the police and forcibly placed in a psychiatric hospital.
 He claimed that he had been profiled due to his appearance and unjustly arrested.
 At the start of June of the same year, he was released from the hospital with a diagnosis of bipolar affective disorder.

 For some time, Bancer lived at one of the squats in the Śródmieście central district of Warsaw but he was eventually expelled from there.
-On 26th July 2024, Bancer entered the Ministry of Family, Labour and Social Policy with a bag that contained pepper spray, a knife, a telescopic baton, and possibly an electroshock weapon.
+On 26 July 2024, Bancer entered the Ministry of Family, Labour and Social Policy with a bag that contained pepper spray, a knife, a telescopic baton, and possibly an electroshock weapon.
 Although he behaved in a calm manner, made no threats, and left his bag at security, the staff eventually called the police – leading to the evacuation of 150 people from the building and Igor Bancer's detention.
 By 23 July 2024, Belarusian media reported that Bancer was houseless and sleeping at a homeless shelter in Warsaw.